mjrotter4445/Amazon_Vine_Analysis/README.md

 </p>

-Another idea for analyis could be to do a deeper dive to find out when and if reviews impact sales as the product life cycle progresses.
-On the Amazon Vine homepage, a description encourages "their most trusted reviews" on amazon to post opinions abuot the new and pre-release items to aid in product launch and marketing.
-It would be interesting to know if these reviews had a direct impace or correlation as the sales are tracked over time.
+Another idea for analyis could be to do a deeper dive to find out when and if reviews impact sales as the product life cycle progresses, especially repeat purchasers, like myself.
+On the Amazon Vine homepage, a description encourages "their most trusted reviews" on amazon to post opinions about the new and pre-release items to guide marketing and product launch strategies.
+It would be interesting to know if these reviews had a direct impact or correlation as the sales are tracked over time.
+Also, it would be interesting to know if repeat customers would provide additional reviews to help increase sales.
+Many promotional opportunities could be developed from this data.